coderjolly/coderjolly.github.io/projects.md

 [***Chest X-Ray Classification***](https://github.com/coderjolly/Chest-X-Ray-Classification)<br/>
 ``Chest X-rays scans are among the most accessible ways to diagnose lung diseases.
-This study tries to compare the detection of lung diseases using these types scans from three different datasets using deep neural networks by three different imagenet architectures using Pytorch and a comprehensive ablation study is performed by changing learning rates.``
+This study tries to compare the detection of lung diseases using these types scans from three different datasets using deep neural networks by three different CNN architectures using Pytorch and a comprehensive ablation study is performed by changing learning rates.``

 [***Data Ingestion Pipeline***](https://github.com/coderjolly/data-ingestion-pipeline)<br/>